querycert/qcert/README.md

 ./run.sh
 ```

+## Documentation

+Code documentation and background information can be found at: https://querycert.github.io

 ## Caveats

 - There is no official support for Windows, although some success has been reported using Cygwin
-- The Spark 2 target is in development, and not yet operational
+- The Spark 2 target is under development
-- The documentation is based on an early version of the compiler and is outdated
-- Support for the source miniOQL language is preliminary
+- Some of the source languages are only partially supported

 ## License